Tell us a little bit about yourself

 What does it mean to you to be a member of the Primary Care Network Advisory Group?

-What is something members of the network, staff and even other Advisory Board members might be surprised to know about you, eg what is your proudest achievement?
-How would you fill an unexpected day off?
+What is something members of the network, staff and even other Advisory Board members might be surprised to know about you?